irinagain/irinagain.github.io/groupjoin.md

 If you are pursing a BS degree at TAMU, there are multiple opportunities to get involved.

 * [Structured Research Experience (SRE)](https://irinagain.github.io/SRE) in Statistics.
 Currently only open to Statistics majors.
+Usually takes place over summer, however may also be offered as special topics class in Spring.
 * [Statustics Summer Undergraduate Research Experience](https://stat.tamu.edu/academics/undergraduate-research/).
 Only open to Statistics majors, takes place every Summer.
 * Team-based research through the [Aggie Research Network](https://aggieresearch.tamu.edu/undergraduates/).
 I typically have a project open each semester and recruit new team members.
 All majors are welcome and encouraged to apply, but the applicants are expected to have existing programming experience (preferably in R).